 Have you noticed that little “Secret” toggle button on Pinterest when you’re creating a new board?
 Are you wondering why you’d want to keep a board a secret?
 If you’re not already using the Pinterest Secret Board feature you are missing out!
-Here are 6 ways to use Secret Boards on Pinterest.
+Read on to learn 6 ways to use Secret Boards on Pinterest.
 Because who doesn’t love a good Pinterest Hack?

 This post contains affiliate links.
 This means if you make a purchase through one of these links, I may receive a small commission, at no extra cost to you.
 All opinions are my own.
 Read my full disclosure here.